How Conversant uses data science to bring ultra transparency to online advertising

-The company’s data scientists, for example, use Pivotal Greenplum to develop the sophisticated predictive models that are then run against live data in real-time to match the most relevant ads to users.
+The company’s data scientists, for example, use VMware Tanzu Greenplum to develop the sophisticated predictive models that are then run against live data in real-time to match the most relevant ads to users.
 Conversant’s business users and analysts also rely on Greenplum to support the company’s internal reporting and business intelligence capabilities.
 And, of course, Greenplum enables Conversant to understand and report to clients the effectiveness of the ads themselves.

 “Whatever use case we can dream up and whatever ways we can think of to better understand the user, Greenplum allows us to do it,” Conley said.
 And in those cases in which Greenplum doesn’t support a particular analytics function out-of-the-box, Conley and his team often build extensions to the database to handle the task.

 Conversant needs to quickly analyze petabytes of data to support its operations.
-Pivotal Greenplum’s MPP architecture allows it to scale out horizontally, rather than scale up vertically like many competing data warehouses.
+VMware Tanzu Greenplum’s MPP architecture allows it to scale out horizontally, rather than scale up vertically like many competing data warehouses.
 This allows Conversant to easily grow the platform to accommodate ever-increasing data volumes simply by adding more commodity nodes to its Greenplum cluster.
 Data is distributed across the machines in the cluster and analyzed in parallel, providing the processing speed and efficiency Conversant needs.

 “Many companies worry about loading millions of rows of data.
 I don't start freaking out until its … hundreds of billions of rows of data!” said Litt.
 “That's just the world that we live in.
 So, we needed a solution that scales.
 Greenplum offers us that solution to be able to load and analyze our data at massive scale.”

 Conversant clients—which include the likes of Cracker Barrel, Staples, and Cabela—see a 10 times incremental return on ad spending, on average, according to the company.
-And with the insights provided by Pivotal Greenplum and Conversant, clients can quickly zero in and double down on the ads that are working … and scrap the ones that aren’t performing, pushing their return on investment even higher.
+And with the insights provided by VMware Tanzu Greenplum and Conversant, clients can quickly zero in and double down on the ads that are working … and scrap the ones that aren’t performing, pushing their return on investment even higher.
 Wanamaker himself couldn’t ask for more.